tjohann/mydriver/README.md

 The i2c-gpio driver (simple)
 ----------------------------

-Simple driver to demonstrate the usage of an PCF8574 controlled via I2C (no IRQ).
-Possible base for drivers like https://github.com/tjohann/pcf8574_gpio.git and https://github.com/tjohann/lcd160x_driver.git
+Simple driver to demonstrate the usage of a PCF8574 controlled via I2C (no IRQ).

 Used hardware: Bananapi-M1

+Feartures:

+	Control apdapter and addr via ioctl
+	Read/write all pins (8 bit)
+	Using offset to read/write a bit position

 State: started